keithamoss/govhack-tools/index.md

 Check out our short video on getting set up with GitHub for GovHack:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/gQsC-msLW2E" frameborder="0" allowfullscreen></iframe>

-# Data

-We have a whole page dedicated to the Government (and other) datasets that you'll be using in your project.
-Check out the [GovHack Data page](http://www.govhack.org/data) for all of the details.

 # Mentors